MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ### -SkipLoadingFormatData
 **Note**: This parameter is available in version 2.0.6-Preview8 or later of the module.

-The SkipLoadingFormatData switch avoids downloading the format data.
+The SkipLoadingFormatData switch avoids downloading the format data for REST API connections.
 You don't need to specify a value with this switch.

 When you use this switch, the output of any Exchange cmdlet will be unformatted.